"The French air cleans up the brain and does good – a world of good."- Vincent van Gogh

 Take in a breath of fresh air from the lavender-scented fields of Provence to the salty beaches of Poitou-Charentes as you explore the landscapes that have beckoned creative minds for centuries.
 Coco Chanel, Vincent van Gogh, Gertrude Stein, Henri Matisse and Jules Verne are just a few that once called France home, all drawn to the rolling valleys and colorful cities for inspiration and learning.

-For our 2019 Destination of the Year, we could only think of one place as rich in culture as it is in beauty: France.
+For our 2019 Campus of the Year, we could only think of one place as rich in culture as it is in beauty: France.
 Whether you’ve never ventured to France or are a seasoned traveler, you’ll find there’s always something new to learn and somewhere new to explore.
 Here are our top five reasons you should celebrate France with us in 2019 …

 See our learning adventures in France!